 Orange County VA

 What world events influenced the Architect of the U.S. Constitution, James Madison?
-This Founding Father lived in Orange VA, and his home is a revelation.
+This Founding Father lived in Orange VA, and his home, Montpelier, is a revelation.

 Yorktown VA

 The fledgling US Army effectively won the Revolutionary War when Cornwallis surrendered at Yorktown.
-The Yorktown’s Victory Center is among America’s best Living History Museums.
+The American Revolution Museum at Yorktown is among America’s best Living History Museums.

 Southwestern VA

-Birthplace of Country Music with the “Bristol Sessions.”
-Clog with other dancers at the Carter Family Fold.
+Learn about the Birthplace of Country Music at the “Bristol Sessions” Museum, and then, plan to clog with other dancers at the Carter Family Fold.

 Charlottesville VA